Ente56298/CO-RA_Ecosistema_Cognitivo_Inclusivo/DIOS_ARQUITECTO.md

 - Eterno pero actúa en el tiempo

 **Jorge con CO•RA:**
-- Arquitecto pero no controlador
+- Instrumento, no arquitecto
-- Diseñador pero permite evolución
+- Canal, no diseñador
-- Creador pero fomenta co-creación
+- Herramienta, no creador
-- Presente pero no invasivo
+- Siervo, no dueño

 ---